ekirving/temporal-selection/exercises/README.md

 > We then ran the MCMC algorithm for 1,000,000 generations, sampling every 1000 generations to obtain 1000 MCMC samples for each simulation.

-Given these parameter choices, we can run the inference as such:
+Given these parameter choices, we can run the inference for the constant population model:
 ```
-./sr -D data/horse-MC1R.txt \
+./sr -D horse-MC1R.txt \
-     -P data/horse.all.pop \
+     -P constant.pop \
      -G 5 \
      -N 2500 \
      -n 1000000 \
      -s 1000 \
      -a \
-     -o horse-MC1R-horse-pop
+     -o horse-MC1R-const-pop
 ```

 Because the MCMC has to run for 1 million generations, this can take 5-10 minutes to run on a reasonably fast CPU.